Skip to content

 • Develop an employment equity plan, including quantitative goals for closing representation gaps;

-• Regularly inform all employees of actions taken and progress made in achieving employment equity.
+• Regularly inform all employees of action taken and progress made in achieving employment equity.

-• In the words of an intern: “With an internship, you get a vision of things that is much more practical and true-to-life.
-At the Graduate Certificate level, there are a lot of simulations.
-It is therefore easier to make comparisons with what you learned during the internship.
-Also, when you start an internship at Raymond Chabot Grant Thornton, you have to quickly develop your resourcefulness, self-sufficiency and work discipline, and that carries over into your studies afterwards.”
+• In the words of an intern, “With an internship, you get an overview of the profession that’s much more practical and true-to-life.
+At the Advanced Graduate Diploma level, there are a lot of simulations.
+As a result, it’s easier to compare them to what you learned during the internship.
+Also, when you embark on an internship at Raymond Chabot Grant Thornton, they help you to develop your autonomy.
+You quickly learn to be resourceful and you have to always be thorough in your work.
+That carries over into your studies.

 • Yes, absolutely.
-In fact, with some of our internships, especially in assurance and audit, we offer the possibility of doing all your internships within our teams and coming back as a permanent employee after you’ve passed the CFE to start your career with us.
+In fact, with most of our internships, especially in assurance and taxation, we offer the possibility of completing all your internships within our teams and returning as a permanent employee to launch your career with us after you graduate or pass the CFE.

-We offer permanent position opportunities for those who have successfully completed the CFE so they can complete the internship requirement for their CPA designation.
+For student candidates for the profession who have successfully completed the CFE, we offer permanent opportunities so they can complete the internship requirement for CPA designation.